|

 Univ. of Copenhagen for a survey of the algae of Denmark.
 After this

-he travelled to Norway and the Faeroes collecting algae - also collecting
+he traveled to Norway and the Faeroes collecting algae - also collecting

 old songs from the Faeroes about Sigurd Fafnesbane and other figures